 Takes a very long time but easy to prepare.
+I love this jam!
 My advice : invite friends over to make this recipe together.

 Four Citrus Marmelade